BESS Workgroup

 Ethernet Segments

-While the Highest-Preference or Lowest-Preference DF Algorithm
+While the Highest-Preference or Lowest-Preference DF Algorithm described

-per virtual Ethernet Segment, the existing [RFC7432] definition of an Ethernet
+virtual Ethernet Segment, the existing [RFC7432] definition of an Ethernet

 Segment [RFC7432] allows potentially up to thousands of Ethernet Tags